huffpostdata/google-docs-console-download/README.md

 3. "Configure consent screen".
 You only have to fill in "Product name"; write anything (e.g., "my-google-docs-project").
 Click "Save".
-4. Back at "Create client ID", choose Application type "Other" and enter "google-docs-console-download".
+4. Back at "Create client ID", choose Application type "Other" and enter "google-drive-console-download".
 Click "Save".
 5. Close the popup.
-Find and click the "Download JSON" button on the "google-docs-console-download" line.
+Find and click the "Download JSON" button on the "google-drive-console-download" line.
-6. Save the resulting JSON as "config/google-docs-console-download-auth.json".
+6. Save the resulting JSON as "config/google-drive-console-download-auth.json".
    *Do* save this authentication data in your project's code repository, and *do* publish it if you publish your project's source code.
 It's [not secret](https://developers.google.com/identity/protocols/OAuth2InstalledApp)